 - 1/2 a vanilla bean, seeds scraped out, or 2 tablespoons amaretto (optional)

-- Place the chopped apricots and sugar to a non-reactive saucepan and bring to a boil over medium high heat stirring enough to assure none of the jam sticks to the bottom.
+Place the chopped apricots and sugar to a non-reactive saucepan and bring to a boil over medium high heat stirring enough to assure none of the jam sticks to the bottom.
 The jam will bubble high up the sides, spoon off the light colored foam as it rises (save this to use over desserts or oatmeal).
+Turn the heat to medium.
 Continue to spoon off the foam until the jam begins boiling at a lower, thicker level.

-- When it has reached your preferred thickness add the vanilla bean seeds and pod, turn off the heat and let boil a minute more, then remove from heat and stir in lemon juice.
-Remove the vanilla bean pod, rinse and set aside.
+When it has reached your preferred thickness add the vanilla bean seeds and pod, and let simmer a minute more, then remove from heat and stir in lemon juice.
+Remove the vanilla bean pod.
 Ladle jam into sterilized jars leaving a 1/4 to 1/2 inch at the top and seal as directed in manufacturer's instructions.
 Or you can freeze the jam if you're not going through the canning process.